Real Estate Brokerage CDA Commission Reconciliation Workflow

 A Commission Disbursement Authorization is the brokerage's written instruction to the title or escrow company specifying how to split and disburse the closing commission.
 Every closed transaction produces one.
 It tells title who gets paid, how much, and where to send it, and it carries the designated or sponsoring broker's signature authorizing the release of funds.

-Real estate brokerage CDA commission reconciliation is the operational discipline that closes each of those transactions in the brokerage's books.
+Real estate brokerage CDA commission reconciliation is the control that closes each of those transactions in the brokerage's books.
 In practice it means matching the CDA's line items against the title company's wire or check and against the agent's commission split sheet — a three-way match that confirms gross commission, brokerage retention, and net agent payout all agree before the transaction is closed in the brokerage ledger.
-A clerk at a 20–500-agent shop is doing this dozens of times a week, and the rest of the article works through the discipline at that operator's level.
+A clerk at a 20–500-agent shop is doing this dozens of times a week, and the rest of the article works through the workflow at that operator's level.

 Before the match can run, the operator has to know how to read the document.
 CDAs vary in layout — some are PDF forms, some are letter-style memos on letterhead, some are platform-generated PDFs out of Brokermint, Lone Wolf Back Office, SkySlope, or Paperless Pipeline — but the structural sequence is consistent enough that it can be read as a single mental schema.